 During an El Niño year the trade winds become a little weaker, the deep ocean cold water isn’t being churned to the surface, and there is nothing to hold back all that warm water, so it starts to float back to the western side of the Pacific, bringing with it much needed rain for the coast of California.

-All this month the AHBE Lab has offered insights about the causes and effects of El Niño, both in its global influences and to our local Los Angeles environment.
+AHBE Lab has offered insights about the causes and effects of El Niño, both in its global influences and to our local Los Angeles environment.
 Yiran Wang’s 10 Things You Should Know About El Niño is a great primer about the global seasonal phenomena, while Gary Lai’s piece, Feast or Famine: Epic Drought to Epic El Niño connects the historical meteorological antecedents with this year’s El Niño.

 Now for something more material and concrete: three AHBE projects have been under construction during the recent El Niño storms.
 Each project is designed with different features and techniques to incorporate sustainable stormwater best management practices (BMP), and showcase solutions faced while working during an unusually wet season here in Southern California: